cedreaper/cedreaper.github.io/csx/gloagent.md

 #### 📊 Usage <a name="usage"></a>

 The **Lead Capture Hub** is where all of your form-based leads drop in.
-Anytime a customer fills out your personalized lead form (from your QR code, website embed, or shared link), you'll see them appear here.
+Anytime a customer fills out your personalized qualifying lead form (from your QR code, website embed, or shared link), you'll see them appear here.

 You'll get a snapshot of: